Organic photorefractive materials: Optical communications

-Free-space optical communications(FSO) can be used for high-bandwidth communication of data by utilizing high frequency lasers.
+Free-space optical communications (FSO) can be used for high-bandwidth communication of data by utilizing high frequency lasers.
 Phase distortions created by the atmosphere can be corrected by a four-wave mixing process utilizing organic photorefractive holograms.
 The nature of FSO allows images to be transmitted at near original quality in real-time.
 The correction also corrects for moving images.

-Image and Signal Processing
+Image and signal processing

 Organic photorefractive materials are a nonlinear medium in which large amounts of information can be recorded and read.
 Holograms due to the inherent parallel nature of optical recording are able to quickly process large amounts of data.
 Holograms that can be quickly produced and read can be used to verify the authenticity of documents similar to a watermark Organic photorefractive correlators use matched filter and Joint Fourier Transform configurations.

 Logical functions (AND, OR, NOR, XOR, NOT) were carried out using two-wave signal processing.
-High diffraction efficiency allowed a CCD detector to distinguish between light pixels (1 bits) and dark pixels (0 bits).
+High diffraction efficiency allowed a CCD detector to distinguish between light pixels (1 bit) and dark pixels (0 bits).